 v 1.0 (1/22/2005)

-These Excel UDFs are designed to compute water vapor pressure, relative humidity, psychrometric wet bulb temperature, natural wet bulb temperature and US NWS Heat Index from environmental data.
-More about UDFs and the code for each function is provided in a pdf file.
-The code is also available in .xlam file format for immediate use in Excel.
-Once available in Excel, a UDF is used like an Excel built-in function, which returns a value based on the referenced input cells.
+These Excel functions are designed to compute water vapor pressure, relative humidity, psychrometric wet bulb temperature, natural wet bulb temperature and US NWS Heat Index from environmental data.
+More about each function is provided in the file.
+The code is available in a text file format for use in Excel.
+Once available in Excel, the function is used like an Excel built-in function, which returns a value based on the referenced input cells.

 Estimation of Metabolic Rate